 9.4 When determining the SOC Net Energy Change tolerance during testing, the current drive cycle may be aborted if the SOC Net Energy Change tolerance is met for previous drive cycle.

-9.5 If the manufacturer determines there is insufficient fuel to run the subsequent test, the manufacturer may perform a fuel drain and fill or add fuel pursuant to the provisions of the “California Evaporative Emission Standards and Test Procedures for 2001 and Subsequent Model Motor Vehicles.”
+9.5 If the manufacturer determines there is insufficient fuel to run the subsequent test, the manufacturer may perform a fuel drain and fill or add fuel pursuant to the provisions of the “California Evaporative Emission Standards and Test Procedures for 2001 through 2025 Model Year Passenger Cars, Light-Duty trucks, Medium-Duty Vehicles, and Heavy-Duty Vehicles and 2021 and Subsequent Model Year Motorcycles”

 10. State-of-Charge Net Energy Change Tolerances for Off-Vehicle Charge Capable Hybrid Electric Vehicles.